mirkotrotta/mirkotrotta/README.md

 ## About

-I'm a full stack developer focused on backend workflows, frontend architecture, and developer automation.
+Full stack developer with a creative background, strong in UI, API integration, and automation.
+Skilled in Next.js, TypeScript, Python, and FastAPI, with growing cloud experience in Azure and GitHub Actions.
+Practical, self-taught, and focused on building clear, scalable solutions.

 Tools I use daily: `Python`, `FastAPI`, `React`, `Docker`, and `Azure`.

-Started from creative tech, now deep into building APIs, web systems, and agent-based automations.

 ---